top of page

 The underlying theme of my research activity is the study and modelling of economies and markets as complex systems formed by interacting agents with a money generation process.
 As a co-founder of the Interdisciplinary Research Center in Economics & Finance (CINEF) in 2000 at the University of Genoa, I contributed to the creation of multi-agent artificial markets.
 Our objective was to study the price formation process of artificial markets, showing that the evolution of the distribution of wealth follows inverse power laws.
 I later applied the techniques of percolation and random graphs to problems of risk management, proposing to use market connectivity parameters as a risk factor.
 I also applied models of autoregressive conditional duration to the problem of credit risk.

-Another problem that interested me was the problem of market valuation and, in particular, the interaction of money generation processes with market valuations.
-A key topic of this research is understanding if and how we can define and measure inflationary processes related to stock market valuation and, in particular, if we can identify signals of a market downturn.
 More recently, my interests focus on more economic subjects.
 In particular, I am studying the theory of qualitative economic growth.
 I developed models of qualitative growth, where the key insight is that macroeconomic models are only abstract relationships that link observable monetary variables in monetary economics.

 bottom of page